-Covid-19: Centre brings law on attacks on health workers as cases cross 20,000-mark
+Covid-19: India’s total cases touch 21,373; toll rises to 681

 Donald Trump ordered a temporary block on some foreigners from permanent residence in the US, saying he wanted to protect American workers.

-The number of coronavirus patients in India rose to 20,471 on Wednesday evening after 1,486 cases were reported.
-The toll increased by 49 to 652, while the number of patients who have recovered stood at 3,959.
+The number of coronavirus patients in India rose to 21,373 on Thursday morning.
+The toll increased to 681, while the number of patients who have recovered stood at 4,257.

 The Centre approved an ordinance to make acts of violence against medical staff a cognisable and non-bailable offence.
 The punishment for such attacks is severe cases will be 6 months to 7 years and the fine Rs 1 lakh to Rs 5 lakh.